fivetran/dbt_servicenow/README.md

 ## Prerequisites
 To use this dbt package, you must have the following:

-- At least one Fivetran Servicenow connection syncing data into your destination.
+- At least one Fivetran ServiceNow connection syncing data into your destination.
 - A **BigQuery**, **Snowflake**, **Redshift**, **Databricks**, or **PostgreSQL** destination.

 ## How do I use the dbt package?
 You can either add this dbt package in the Fivetran dashboard or import it into your dbt project:

-- To add the package in the Fivetran dashboard, follow our [Quickstart guide](https://fivetran.com/docs/transformations/data-models/quickstart-management).
+- To add the package in the Fivetran dashboard, follow our [Quickstart guide](https://fivetran.com/docs/transformations/data-models/quickstart-management#quickstartmanagement).
 - To add the package to your dbt project, follow the setup instructions in the dbt package's [README file](https://github.com/fivetran/dbt_servicenow/blob/main/README.md#how-do-i-use-the-dbt-package) to use this package.

 <!--section-end-->